CaymanFreeman/FlappyBird/README.md

 ## Overview

-This project is a clone of the original game and is based on a video by [Biped Potato](https://www.youtube.com/watch?v=_C28kqin94c).
+This project is a clone of the original game and is based the assets and core mechanics from a video by [Biped Potato](https://www.youtube.com/watch?v=_C28kqin94c).
 It uses the Bevy ECS ( Entity-Component System) game engine.
 Thanks to Bevy and Rust's cross-platform compatibility, the game can be compiled for almost any platform, including WebAssembly (WASM), allowing it to be played directly in your browser.
 A WASM version